Short Lacy Spring Poncho Pattern

 The pattern was added to your Crochet Patterns.

-Get a new and flattering look with this Shortly Oversized Poncho Pattern.
-Go from season to season with the best crochet poncho pattern for you.
-This oversized style also has a lacy look and feel, making it super cute and flirty.
+Get a new and flattering look with this Short Lacy Spring Poncho Pattern.
+Go from season to season with this lightweight and versatile pattern.
+This chic style also has a lacy look and feel, making it super cute and flirty.
 This simple crochet poncho pattern is only made up of two rectangles that get joined together, so it's easy and stylish all in one.
-You can wear this crochet accessory to work, to dinner, or just at home when you're lounging around.
-It's versatile and always a flattering wearable!
+You can wear this pretty pastel poncho to work, to dinner, or just at home when you're lounging around.
+It is the perfect light layer for spring—or any season—and always a flattering wearable!

 Crochet HookI/9 or 5.5 mm hook